tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what's the biggest mistake you've ever made? what can I learn from it?
 - are sports important? how?
 - which is more important to study? art or science?
-- what should I do when someone wrongs me?
 - in a world of compromises, how do I keep true to myself?
 - how did it feel to get me go to make my own life?